-Many companies want to implement the enterprise AI approach, but don’t know how to go about it successfully.
+Many enterprises that consider AI implementation don’t know how to go about it successfully.
 Companies complain that they don’t have the necessary in-house knowledge or skills, and building a team from scratch is too time-consuming and risky.
-In fact, the effective implementation of AI projects requires building interdisciplinary teams – ones that command extensive expertise in available technologies and approaches to data analysis, while at the same time possessing a thorough understanding of the business processes taking place in the enterprise.
-They must be able to recognize the factors that influence the core processes.
-As business challenges go, this one certainly qualifies as daunting.
+Because the effective implementation of AI projects requires building interdisciplinary teams – both from business and technology – executing the process successfully is quite a challenge.

 The answer to such a challenge may be to combine in-house and outsourcing models.
 In one respect, an in-house team provides crucial know-how and knowledge about their company’s operations.
-The outsourcing partner, meanwhile, provides cutting-edge knowledge of AI technology and a flexible, innovative approach to realizing the use cases.
-Ultimately, the vendor’s team becomes an equal member of the client’s team.
-Such an approach seems to have a number of disadvantages, as the knowledge of core business processes somehow goes beyond the enterprise.
-However, the benefits of this approach far outweigh such disadvantages.
-It might go so far as to say that truly remarkable results are not possible without combining the in-house and outsourcing models.
+An AI vendor, meanwhile, provides cutting-edge knowledge of AI technology and a flexible, innovative approach to realizing the use cases.
+Ultimately, the vendor’s team becomes an integrated part of the client’s team.
+Sounds promising… but before starting cooperation some key questions should be answered.

+The dynamic development of AI makes it difficult for companies whose core operations are not related with hi-end technology to keep up with the latest solutions.
+Close cooperation with an AI vendor allows them to maximize the potential of state-of-the-art technologies and focus on the industry-related aspects of building competitive advantage.
+We might go so far as to say that truly remarkable results are not possible without combining in-house and outsourcing models.
 At least not without a great deal of time and much larger financial outlays.
-Cooperation with a reliable outsourcing partner ensures flexibility, cost control and it also brings a fresh perspective to the data being analyzed.
+Cooperation with a reliable AI vendor ensures flexibility, cost control, and also brings a fresh perspective on the data being analyzed.

-The dynamic development of technology makes it difficult for companies whose core operations are not related with hi-end technology to keep up with the latest solutions.
-Close cooperation with a technology partner allows them to maximize the potential of state-of-the-art technologies and focus on the industry-related aspects of building competitive advantage.